Boogie-Software/Tikka/README.md

 ### Frameworks and Drivers Layer

 This layer contains UI components, database components, REST API components, and other platform components.
-For implementing Framework components, the Tikka library provides the following components:
+For implementing Framework components, the Tikka library provides the following classes:

 | Class | Description |
 | :--- | :--- |
 | `TikkaView`  | defines an interface for Flutter Widgets that can utilize the Presentation layer components provided in the Tikka library.
 The interface exposes and attaches a `Controller` to a View implementation.
 The attached `Controller` is used then to emit View events from UI to Presentation Layer. |
 | `TikkaPage`  | defines interface for implemenations of Flutter's [StatefullWidget] that can utilize the Presentation layer components provided in Tikka library.
 The interface exposes and attaches a `Controller` to a View implementation.
 A `Controller` is used them to emit View events from UI to Presentation Layer. |
 | `TikkaPageState` | provides a base class for concrete implementations of Flutter´s `State` widget that can make use of the Presentation Layer design pattern and components provided in Tikka.
 A `State` widget implementation derived from `TikkaPageState` have access to the injected `Controller` and can use it to emit `ViewStateEvent` based events to the `Controller`.
 In addition, the [State] widget can provide lifecycle events to the attached `Controller`. |

-## Architectual Overview of Tikka Clean Architecture Implementation

 ## An Example of Using Tikka Library